Careers in HR:

 Cornell Cooperative Extension of Oneida County is hiring a SBN HR Lead Manager.
-This position reports to the Executive Director of Cornell Cooperative Extension of Oneida County and is responsible for providing high-level leadership and management of technology operations for the Leatherstocking Shared Business Network [Oneida, Herkimer, Hamilton, Delaware, Chenango, Madison, Schoharie/Otsego Counties].
-The position develops and maintains effective working relationships among Leatherstocking Shared Business Network (SBN) staff, including IT administrators and Executive Directors, working in conjunction with Extension Administration IT and other SBN IT Leads from across New York State to lead the technology operations locally, regionally and state-wide to its optimal state.
-The SBN IT Lead exercises professional judgment, discretion, and confidentiality in leading the regional IT operations.
-Facilitates successful policy/procedure changes driven by compliance requirement or local/regional/state-wide need.
-Provides leadership to implement system-wide initiatives at a regional level, and remain consistent with Extension Administration guidance while problem solving and offering HR solutions at the individual association level as requested by respective Executive Directors.
+This position reports to the Executive Director of Cornell Cooperative Extension of Oneida County and is responsible for providing high-level leadership and human resources operations management and guidance for the Leatherstocking Shared Business Network (SBN).
+The position develops and maintains effective working relationships among staff at each association within the SBN, including HR administrators and Executive Directors, working in conjunction with Extension Administration Human Resources and other SBN HR Leads from across New York State to lead the human resources operation locally, regionally, and statewide to its optimal state.
+The SBN HR Lead exercises professional judgment, discretion, and confidentiality in leading the regional HR operations.
+Facilitates successful policy/procedure changes driven by compliance requirement or local/regional/statewide need.
+Provides leadership to implement system-wide initiatives at a regional level and remains consistent with Extension Administration guidance while problem solving and offering HR solutions at the individual association level as requested by respective Executive Directors.
 This position may also work within individual Associations to provide local HR support as time and capacity permit.

 Careers in the 4-H Program:

 The 4-H Program is seeking a Dairy in the Classroom Educator.
 The individual will be responsible for teaching dairy curriculum and promoting the dairy industry to students & teachers at assigned schools in Oneida County.